Module 1: All about survey flows and the help center

 The NPS methodology has also been applied quite effectively in eNPS or employee Net Promoter surveys. eNPS can measure the effectiveness of your leadership and company environment in relation to the employee experience.

-For instance, in Step 3, you can create a unique set of Additional Questions for Detractors, Passives, and Promoters—showing some questions to one group and not to the others.
+With all metric choices, you can create a unique set of Additional questions for for each score group (like Detractors, Passives, and Promoters)—showing some questions to one group and not to the others.

 It’s time for a quick knowledge check!
 Let’s see if you can guess the survey type being used by Hem & Stitch, our simulated clothing supplier, as it surveys its B2B retail partners.